Psalm 40: Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the eighth day of the month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the eighth day of the month, as well as at Matins on Good Friday.

 Music

 Heinrich Schütz wrote a setting of a paraphrase of Psalm 40 in German, "Ich harrete des Herren", SWV 137, for the Becker Psalter, published first in 1628.
 Mendelssohn used the beginning in German as the text for the fifth movement from his Lobgesang.
 The same verses in Latin form the text of the second movement of Stravinsky's Symphony of Psalms.

 The Psalm was used in U2's song "40", the final track from their 1983 album, War.

 A song by The Mountain Goats titled "Psalm 40:2" appears on their 2009 album The Life of the World to Come, inspired by this verse.